dd32/td-gh-ex/readme.txt

 Tags: light, gray, white, one-column, two-columns, right-sidebar, fluid-layout, responsive-layout, custom-menu, featured-images, flexible-header, sticky-post

 == Description ==
-Responsive WordPress Theme.This theme made with Responsive Framework Skeleton v2.0.4.
-Used some css3 effects.
-You can use this theme for blog,portfolio etc.
+Bhost is a nice , clean , beautifull, Responsive and modern design free WordPress Theme.
+This theme made with Latest Bootstrap v3.3.5.
+You can use it for your corporate , personal , blog sites etc.

 == Installation ==